Here are a few thoughts on how to get the most out of your food when shopping from Farmdrop.

 - Eat your greens first.
 This is not about saving the best to last.
 The sooner you eat your greens the less sugar will have turned to starch.
 Eat them earlier and they are in every sense “sweet” – they taste amazing and are nutritionally at their best too.

 - Get 2 deliveries in a week.
-To ensure your food is as fresh as can be, take advantage of our 2 weekly deliveries by ordering for Wednesday and Friday - the latter sorting you out for your weekend.
+To ensure your food is as fresh as can be, take advantage of our four deliveries a week (we deliver on Wednesdays, Thursdays, Fridays and Sundays) by ordering for a midweek day and a Friday – the latter sorting you out for your weekend.
 Great for keeping fresh supplies of bread, dairy and the more delicate veg.

 - Chilling out.
-Remember that all our chilled produce is delivered in silver cool bags with ice packs that keep your food fresh.
+Remember that all our chilled produce is delivered in Woolcool sustainable, insulated bags that keep your food fresh.
 So you can order dairy products and other items from the fridge section, safe in the knowledge it’ll all stay fresh, even if you are collecting from one of our pick-up points.
-Just remember to return the packaging to us - leave it at your pick-up point or return it to our driver.
+Just remember to return the packaging to us – leave it at your pick-up point or return it to our driver.

 - Rediscover real bread.
 A real loaf of sourdough bears no relation to the mass-produced industrial bread on the supermarket shelves.
 Apart from real bread being easier on the digestion, most importantly, it just TASTES so good.
 Try one of ours from Bread Ahead or the Flour Station with a generous slathering of farmhouse butter, and you’ll be converted (if you’re not already!).

 - Storage tips.
 Remember that spuds, onions and garlic really prefer the dark.
 Tomatoes taste better if you keep them out of the fridge.
 Greens and salad leaves appreciate a piece of kitchen paper in their container to absorb any moisture, keeping it away from the delicate leaves.
 Share your top tips below.